To read part #1, click here

 “Sure,” Jamilah said.
 “We used to go to Pismo.”

 “Great,” Hassan said.
 “Call up that memory in your mind.
 Try to remember every little thing.
 The sand in your toes.
 The warm sun.
 The feeling of being safe with your family.
 Just think about that for a minute.
 Breathe deep and slow.
-Don't worry, Muḥammad and I are still here.”
+Don’t worry, Muhammad and I are still here.”

 Jamilah remembered playing soccer with her father on the beach while her mother sat under an umbrella and read a romance novel.
 She had been nine, and her brother seven.
-Later they'd made a picnic of falafel and baba ganoush sandwiches that her mother had made, along with a big pitcher of limonada.
+Later they’d made a picnic of falafel and baba ganoush sandwiches that her mother had made, along with a big pitcher of limonada.
 It was the last time they had been to the beach before her father died.
+She let herself settle into the memory.
+She could almost feel the warm sand and smell the salty ocean breeze.

 She opened her eyes.
 “It worked.”
 She looked at Hassan quizzically.
 “How did you do that?”